hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 The `master_auth` block supports:

-* `password` - (Required) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint
+* `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.

-* `username` - (Required) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint
+* `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+If not present basic auth will be disabled.

 * `client_certificate_config` - (Optional) Whether client certificate authorization is enabled for this cluster.
 For example: